 At the heart of the Selfoss Center is the Old Dairy Food Hall, located in a beautiful and historic dairy factory.
 It features diverse restaurants and bars, making it the perfect spot for a casual, quick, and tasty meal.

 If you want a sit-down restaurant experience in Selfoss, there are also multiple options in New Old Town.
-One of the best restaurants is Mar Seafood, where you can enjoy fresh local fish in a very charming setting inspired by the ocean.
+One of the best restaurants on the South Coast is Mar Seafood, where you can enjoy fresh local fish in an ocean-inspired setting.
 They specialize in delicious fish pans, with generous portions perfect for sharing.

 - Check out the Top 8 Things to Do in Selfoss.